Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-16.md

 * JRE is like a big container which has everything which are required to run Javascript code.

-* JRE consists of a JS Engine (❤️ of JRE), set of APIs to connect with outside environment, event loop, Callback queue, Microtask queue etc.
+* JRE consists of a JS Engine (❤️ of JRE) where our code runs, set of APIs to connect with outside environment, event loop, Callback queue, Microtask queue etc.

 * Browser can execute javascript code because it has the Javascript Runtime Environment.
 Node.js has also JRE.